usarica/CMSDataTools/README.md

 Then, compile TemplateBuilder and submit jobs to queue to smooth each template.

-_NOTE_: As of Aug 27, 2014, not all channels will work because of a bug.
-7TeV 4e has an apparent syntax error in the json files (unknown reason).

 4) root -q -b makeCombineTemplatesSmooth_Modified_MCFM_GenLevelVBF.c+

 This will produce the final templates needed for combine.
 Normalizations will be output as the templates are made, you can also compare different templates using included comparesmoothedtemplates.C script.